-This warm-up activity is adapted from the World Association of Girl Guides and Girl Scouts, Surf Smart: Staying Safe Online.
-28 Say:
+This warm-up activity is adapted from the World Association of Girl Guides and Girl Scouts, Surf Smart: Staying Safe Online.28 important people in our lives.

-In the first lesson in this chapter on relationships, we drew relationship maps that included the most important people in our lives.
 These people can also be called our "social network," and we have many great tools with the internet to stay connected to these people, even if they do not live near us.
 These tools are also called "social networks," or "social media."